-And, no. You’re not crazy.
-We’re not crazy.
-We are determined.
-And, assured.
+If you chose to homeschool, you’re not strange.
+You’re not an oddball.
+You are determined.
+And, self-assured.
 And, even a little bit headstrong.

-We would be considered crazy, however, if we thought we could do this alone.
+You would be considered usual, however, if you thought you could do this alone.

-Remember that families who send their children to school and who work full-time may get some help along the way.
-Some hire cleaning help; others have grandparents picking up children at the bus-stop.
-Others, still, have tutors and babysitters who give a few hours of their time with homework—allowing parents a well-deserved break.
+Remember that families who send their children to school and who work full-time may get some kind of help along the way.
+Some hire cleaning help; others have grandparents picking up children at the bus stop.
+Others have tutors and babysitters who give a few hours of their time to homework—allowing parents a well-deserved break.

-We are no different.
+You are no different.
 Don’t undervalue the work you do at home just because you do it in yoga pants.
 You need a break, too.
-You need help, too. ou deserve it just as much as parents who work outside of the home do.
-And, it’s perfectly ok to reach out to others.
+You need help, too.
+You deserve it just as much as parents who work outside of the home do.
+And, it’s perfectly OK to reach out to others.

-Be smart about who you hire, and for what reason, so that you remain within budget:
+Be clever about who you hire, and for what reason:

 - Do you crave more time alone?
-Then, a babysitter a couple of times a week is probably ideal for you at this moment.
+Hiring a babysitter a couple of times a week might be helpful.

-- Do you need help reorganizing your living space because you can’t function as a family?
-Then, hiring a cleaning team is probably a good start.
+- Do you need help rearranging your living space because you can’t function as a family?
+Hiring a cleaning team is probably a good start.

-- Do you need guidance with planning the next school session because your brain is just about fried after putting in so much since last September?
-Then, hiring an educational consultant is probably a beneficial choice right now.
-(I had to slip that in because I can help you regain valuable time as well as a renewed frame of mind).
+- Do you need guidance with planning the next school season?
+Hiring an educational consultant might serve you.
+(I had to slip that in because I can help you regain valuable time as well as a refreshed outlook).

 The best thing you can do for yourself is to inundate yourself with those who understand and support you.
-You may never convince your aunt about your homeschooling choices, but you will be embraced by those who have been there and experience the same issues you do.
+You may never convince your aunt about your home educating choices, but you will be embraced by those who have been there and experience the same concerns you do.

 Be sure to surround yourself with those who embrace you as well.

 - What does our family budget afford regarding outside help?
 Cleaning crew?
 Tutor?
 Fitness Trainer?
 Babysitter?
-Educational Consultant?
+Coach?
+Consultant?
 Other?